Module Catalogue 2025/26

 Teaching Rationale And Relationship

 This module will be delivered through a range of large lecture-based delivery of key information, and small tutor-led seminars to provide a more focused learning experience.
-Given the focus of the module, on developing a detailed understanding of how to create a Human Geography dissertation research proposal, this approach provides the opportunity to deliver key context and knowledge through large lecture settings, followed by much more focused small group seminars that will enable students to ask questions and develop their own research project plans.
+Given the focus of the module, on developing a detailed understanding of how to create a Human Geography dissertation research proposal, this approach provides the opportunity to deliver key context and knowledge through large lecture settings, followed by much more focused small group seminars and individual assessment support surgeries that will enable students to ask questions and develop their own research project plans.

-The group project sessions provide focused opportunities for students to work together towards their first assessment, and the computer sessions provide the ability to expand key practical knowledges required for successful literature searching, and online information collection, necessary for dissertation project work.
+The group project sessions provide focused opportunities for students to work together towards their first assessment, and the computer practical sessions provide the ability to expand key practical knowledges required for successful literature searching, and online information collection, necessary for dissertation project work.

 Reading Lists